 Zwart is the yin to Whicon's yang, its evil twin, and deliciously dark standout.
 When light icons can't keep their definition against vivid wallpapers, Zwart stands bold and firm.

 There's almost nothing better than having as many matte black things as you can.
 Whether it's a tablet, phone, or anything else, and with the Matte Black Icon Pack, you can add another layer of awesome to your life.

 Ombre is one of my favorite "shaped" icon packs.
 The bottom dock/bar is mostly plain, but for fitting icons, it transforms!
 The colors here are vivid enough to work with dark themes, even with the dark icon accents.

-Pireo keeps the layered look of the original 2016 Google Pixel's round icons alive and strong two years later.
+Pireo keeps the layered look of the original 2016 Google Pixel's round icons alive and strong several years later.
 It favors white for its icon backgrounds a lot, but the small shadow keeps them distinguishable, even on pure white wallpapers.

 Elun also emulates some of the 2016 Pixel's style, but this pack is flatter, slicker, and far, far more colorful.
 Soft grays and vivid accent colors help it avoid an abundance of white, so icons like YouTube and the Dialer stand out more.